- What are electromagnetic fields?

 - Third-party funded research

 - Professional opinions

 - BfS Topics in the Bundestag

-- To carry out its legal tasks, the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) has technical-scientific questions clarified that are of fundamental importance for the protection of man against the dangers from ionising and non-ionising radiation.
+- To carry out its legal tasks, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) has technical-scientific questions clarified that are of fundamental importance for the protection of man against the dangers from ionising and non-ionising radiation.

-- Technical capacities at the BfS are provided to the BMUB for the development of the required scientific-technical and legal bases and the BMUB provides budgetary resources for awarding departmental research projects to external research institutions.
+- Technical capacities at the BfS are provided to the BMU for the development of the required scientific-technical and legal bases and the BMU provides budgetary resources for awarding departmental research projects to external research institutions.

 - In the BfS publication series "Ressortforschungsberichte zur kerntechnischen Sicherheit und zum Strahlenschutz" reports of research projects have been published which were developed in the scope of the Environmental Research Plan (UFOPLAN) of the Federal Environment Ministry and professionally supported by the BfS.